brian727/TmocRanker/README.md

 Users will be awarded badges on varying categories.
 This includes best time, most frequented or even badges based on completing a session under certain weather conditions (rain, heat, cold).

-Everytime a user completes a walk, the data is sent
+Everytime a user completes a walk, a congrats tweet is sent out via Twitter bot with user's Twitter handle (if provided).